Accelerating Detection of Disease

-In addition, a further 4 million individuals will be enrolled as a digital cohort, through which basic health related data will be captured.
 With consent, participants will provide data over many years, which will be linked to NHS and other health-related records.

 The programme will seek active engagement with participants by providing them with feedback to help manage their own risk and enable opportunities for early intervention.